jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_forms.rst

     Value: connected split real group with Lie algebra 'sl(5,R)' atlas>

-Note that the complexified Lie algebra of :math:`G`, :math:`\mathfrak s \mathfrak l (5,\mathbb C)``.
+Note that the complexified Lie algebra of :math:`G`, :math:`\mathfrak{sl} (5,\mathbb C)``.
 Has other real forms.
 However, associated to :math:`G`, there is only one.
 This is because atlas thinks always in terms of inner classes.
-That is a real form is a real form in a given inner class.
-And there is a distinquished involution in :math:`G` which is non trivial and which atlas uses to determine the inner class of the group :math:`G`, and there is only one real form in this inner class.::
+That is, a real form is a real form in a given inner class.
+And there is a distinquished involution in :math:`G` which is non trivial and which atlas uses to determine the inner class of the group :math:`G`.
+It turns out there is only one real form in this inner class.::

     atlas> distinguished_involution(G)